AnoukSmet/Dog-Health-Tracker/README.md

 In order to display the correct dogs for the user, I have addded the _id of the user as a hidden inputfield for the add dog which is stored in the database.

 When testing this on mobile devices (iPhoneSE and iPhone8), I noticed that the datepicker was not working how it should.
-After conducting various reseach, I have come up with solution which you can find under [Bugs](#bugs)
+After conducting various reseach, I have come up with solution which you can find under [Bugs](#bugs).

+After various testing, I came to the conclusion that it didn't make sense that the user was able to add dog profiles with the same name.
+When the user adds a dog, I now first check if the user already has a dog profile with that name and the correct feedback is being shown to the user.
+Implementing this, brought another issue along with the cancel add button in case the user has more than 1 dog already added to its profile.
+When the user now wants to create another profile with the same name, receives feedback that the profile already exists and then clicks 'cancel', the user will be taken to the profile for which he/she wanted to create a profile.

 * **Result**
 Adding a profile for the dog works as planned and looks good across various browsers and devices.